-Plums, Prunoideae, are a sub-member of the family Rosaceae, of which all stone fruits such as peach, cherry and apricot.
+Plums, Prunoideae, are a sub-member of the family Rosaceae, of which all stone fruits such as peach, cherry, and apricot are members.
 As mentioned, Satsuma Japanese plum tree produces fruit that is most commonly eaten fresh.
-The fruit is larger, rounder and firmer than its European counterpart.
+The fruit is larger, rounder, and firmer than its European counterpart.
 Japanese plum trees are more delicate as well and require temperate conditions.

 Japanese plums originated in China, not Japan, but were brought to the U.S. via Japan in the 1800’s.
 Juicier, but not quite as sweet as its European cousin, ‘Satsuma’ is a large, dark red, sweet plum prized for canning and eating right off the tree.

 Satsuma Japanese plums are fast growing, but not self-fertile.
 You will need more than one Satsuma if you want them to bear fruit.
 Good choices for companion pollinating plum trees are, of course, another Satsuma or one of the following:

 - “Shiro,” a large, sweet vibrantly yellow plum

 This plum varietal will reach a height of about 12 feet (4 m.).
 One of the earliest blooming fruit trees, it flowers in late winter into the early spring with a multitude of aromatic, white blossoms.
 You will need to select a full sun area, which is large enough to accommodate two trees.
 Japanese plum trees are frost sensitive, so an area that lends them some protection is a good idea.
 Japanese plum growing is hardy to USDA growing zones 6 to 10.